noaa-pifsc/Centralized-Cruise-Database/CRDMA/docs/Cruise Data Management Application - End User Documentation.md

             -   Delete:
                 -   The following [Business Rules](../../docs/Centralized%20Cruise%20Database%20-%20Business%20Rule%20List.xlsx) are implemented for the delete Cruise functionality:
                     -   Automated Cruise Deletion Data Validation Policy (CR-DMA-008)
-    -   View/Edit Cruise Leg
+    -   (Page ID: 230) View/Edit Cruise Leg
         -   Certain drop down fields (e.g. Vessel) have a corresponding "Filter List" checkbox to filter the values available; checking the box will update the select field to filter out all reference table options that are not marked as "Visible in App" and unchecking the box will display all options in the database
+        -   This page accepts two parameters; a Cruise ID and a Cruise Leg ID.
+If both parameters are blank the page displays an error message.
-        -   This page displays all Cruise information and specific associated record values (e.g. cruise start/end dates, number of associated legs, fiscal year, URL, etc.) for the specified Cruise.
+        -   When a Cruise ID is specified the page will display all Cruise information and specific associated record values (e.g. cruise start/end dates, number of associated legs, fiscal year, URL, etc.) for the specified Cruise.
             -   The Cruise Legs section of the page will display all associated Cruise Legs for the specified Cruise.
             -   Clicking the Edit icon next to a given Cruise Leg will reload the page with the given Cruise Leg specified.
-            -   Clicking the Copy icon next to a given Cruise Leg will reload the page with the corresponding Cruise Leg's values in the form so they can be modified appropriately and saved.
+                -   Clicking the Copy icon next to a given Cruise Leg will reload the page with the corresponding cruise leg's values in the form so they can be modified appropriately and saved.
+This functionality was intended to streamline data entry by allowing a similar existing cruise leg's values to be copied and modified instead of defining each value manually.
                 -   **Note: the new cruise leg record is not saved until the "Create" or "Create Another" button is clicked and successfully processed.
             -   When the mouse pointer hovers over any column heading the associated tooltip will be displayed.
-        -   If the "Create" button was clicked to reach this page the Leg Info form can be used to create a new cruise leg
+        -   If only a Cruise ID is specified (click the Create button on Cruise Legs section of the View/Edit Cruise page) an authorized user is allowed to create a new cruise leg record associated with the specified cruise.
+The data form will allow the new cruise leg information to be specified
             -   If the "Copy" icon was clicked on the View/Edit Cruise or View/Edit Cruise Leg page the values from the corresponding Cruise Leg will be used to populate the data form as well as the attribute forms so they can be modified by the user and saved.
+                -   *Note: the Leg Aliases tab is populated with the leg aliases associated with the copied Cruise Leg.
+APEX does not expose unselected tab contents on the page load event so JavaScript was developed to select the leg aliases tab and then make an Ajax request for the leg aliases associated with the copied Cruise Leg and uses the JavaScript API to add the rows and specify their values.
+The original tab is then selected again to restore the original functionality
             -   Clicking on the "Create" button will save the record and reload the page with the new cruise leg selected allowing the user to create records (e.g. regions, gear, regional ecosystems, etc.) associated with the new cruise leg
             -   Clicking on the "Create Another" button will save the record and reload the page with no cruise leg selected to allow the user to create another cruise leg record for the specified cruise.
-        -   If a Cruise Leg was specified this form can be used to edit the selected cruise leg record and all associated records.
+        -   If a Cruise Leg ID is specified (click the Edit icon on Cruise Legs section of the View/Edit Cruise or View/Edit Cruise Leg pages) an authorized user can edit the selected cruise leg record and all associated records.
             -   Clicking on the "Delete" button will prompt the user to confirm if they want to delete the selected cruise leg record.
 Clicking the "OK" button will attempt to delete the record but it will fail unless there are no records that reference with the specified Cruise Leg record, if it is successful the user is forwarded to the Cruise List page.
 Clicking the "Cancel" button will cancel the delete action.
             -   Clicking on the "Apply Changes" button will attempt to save the record and reload the page
         -   Leg Attributes Region Tabs:
-            -   When the mouse pointer hovers over any of the Region Tabs the associated tooltip will be displayed
+            -   When the mouse pointer hovers over any of the Region Tabs the associated tooltip will be displayed.
             -   Leg Summary:
                 -   **Note: this region is only visible if the Edit icon was clicked on the Cruise Legs report or if the record was just created using the "Create" button
                 -   This read-only region shows aggregate information for the given cruise leg